 AZZ Precoat Metals operates in a highly competitive industry, where we compete with other toll coil coaters, and integrated steel and aluminum mills.
-Our customers, and us as their toll processor, also face competition from alternative forms of coated metal, like powder-coated metal, or from other potential substrates such as wood, plastics, or concrete that could be used in place of painted metal.
+We also face competition from alternative forms of coated metal, such as powder-coated metal, or from other potential substrates such as wood, plastics, or concrete that could be used in place of painted metal.